akeneo/pim-docs/cookbook/import_export/product-import-from-xml-file.rst

 .. important::

-    We strongly advise to always try to re-use most of the existing pieces, especially processor and writer, it makes sure that all business rules and validation will be properly applied.
+    We strongly advise to always try to re-use most of the existing pieces, especially processors and writers, it makes sure that all business rules and validation will be properly applied.

 Create the Reader
 -----------------